 There are plenty of family-friendly options in Dunedin.
 The DunedinNZ family activities web page has compiled a helpful list to start from.

 Ethnic communities and activities

 There are many ethnic and cultural community groups organisations, which organise and celebrate events and festivals during the year, and that welcome new members.
 Talk to an international student advisor to help link into a local ethnic community.
 The Citizens Advice Bureau multicultural web page has a list of some of the organisations in Dunedin with more information.
-The Connect South Settling in Dunedin link also has helpful information, or visit the Dunedin Multi Ethnic Council Facebook page.
+Visit the Dunedin Multi Ethnic Council Facebook page.